Quinn Nordin: Professional career

-New England Patriots (2021–2022)

-After not being selected in the 2021 NFL Draft, Nordin signed as an undrafted free agent (UDFA) with the New England Patriots on May 6, 2021.
+After not being selected in the 2021 NFL draft, Nordin signed as an undrafted free agent (UDFA) with the New England Patriots on May 6, 2021.
 Unusually, Nordin was the only UDFA signed by the Patriots in 2021.

-On August 31, 2021, the New England Patriots chose Nordin to be their kicker, cutting veteran kicker Nick Folk, despite a "disastrous" second preseason game against the Philadelphia Eagles in which he missed a 36-yard field goal and two 32-yard extra point attempts.
+On August 31, 2021, the New England Patriots chose Nordin to be their kicker, cutting veteran kicker Nick Folk, despite a "disastrous" second preseason game against the Philadelphia Eagles in which he missed a 36-yard field goal and two extra point attempts.
 After being inactive Week 1, he was placed on injured reserve on September 18, 2021 with an abdomen injury.
 He was released on December 1, 2021 and re-signed to the practice squad.
 He signed a reserve/future contract with the Patriots on January 17, 2022.

 On June 10, 2022, Nordin was waived with a non-football injury designation.
 Three days later Nordin cleared waivers and reverted to the Patriots' reserve/NFI list.
 He was waived on February 15, 2023.